Management and Responsible Practices

 Contact

-The Responsible Management and Practices division is committed to the Circulades Key Challenge.
+The Management and Responsible Practices track is participating in the Circulades Key Challenge

-Circulades is a group of 36 laboratories belonging to research organizations across the Occitanie region, working together with the aim of conducting pioneering and applied research on the circular economy.
+Circulades comprises 36 laboratories, representing all research organizations in the Occitanie region, working together with the goal of conducting pioneering and applied research on the circular economy.

-The interdisciplinary expertise of this consortium aims to build a scientific foundation for this development model in order to offer decision-making tools to institutions, entrepreneurs, citizens, etc.
+The interdisciplinary expertise of this consortium aims to establish a scientific foundation for this development model in order to provide decision-making tools for institutions, entrepreneurs, citizens, and others…

-Within the Circulades project, the Responsible Management and Practices division coordinates the ASECT Project for a Systemic Approach to the Circular Economy in the Territory.
+As part of the Circulades project, the Management and Responsible Practices working group coordinates the ASECT Project for a Systemic Approach to the Circular Economy in the Region

-The ASECT project aims to propose a systemic approach to the circular economy (CE) that allows it to be studied as a complex system with a global and interdisciplinary vision.
-We will propose a global multi-scale model representing the circular economy based on several case studies.
-In each identified case study, the first step will be to observe the existing situation, then to create a generic representation that can be reused in other comparable case studies, and finally to cross-reference the results to create a common basis for these elements (1).
-The next step will be to use action research and the data collected in the previous step to identify the relevant measures for each case study and test these measures through a feedback loop.
-This work will enable us to propose indicators for assessing the circularity and sustainability of circular sectors and to build global scenarios at different scales (region-city-university, etc.) (2).
-The next step will be to study the roles of stakeholders and behaviors, particularly in decision-making, following the proposal of measurement indicators and management tools, in order to analyze the acceptability of these new territorial and economic models (3).
-Ultimately, this will give us a cross-cutting representation of the definition of the circular economy in a given territory and a master plan for its implementation.
+The ASECT project aims to propose a systemic approach to the circular economy (CE) that allows for the study of the CE as a complex system through a comprehensive and interdisciplinary lens.
+We will propose a comprehensive, multi-scale model for representing the circular economy based on several case studies.
+In each identified case study, the first step will be to observe the existing situation, then create a generic representation that can be applied to other comparable case studies, and finally, cross-reference the results to establish a common foundation based on these elements (1).
+Next, through action research using the data collected in the previous step, we will identify the relevant measures specific to each case study and test these measures via a feedback loop.
+This work will enable us to propose indicators for assessing the circularity and sustainability of circular sectors and to build global scenarios at different scales (region-city-university…) (2).
+The next step will be to study stakeholder dynamics and behaviors, particularly in decision-making following the proposal of measurement indicators and management tools, thereby enabling an analysis of the acceptability of these new territorial and economic frameworks (3).
+Ultimately, this will provide us with a comprehensive overview of the definition of the circular economy within a given region and a master plan for its implementation.